DarkDem/DarkDem.github.io/_posts/2017-1-28-Why-And-How-We-Started-SPIETI.md

 could never stop once started about "The Theory of Everything".
 And well, say it the lazy effort or the legendary idea of securing the future with a B.Tech degree he too joined the herd of robots.
 And that said, we were no different and lost the least we used to have.

-May 19,2014 - same old chat session but nothing new to share with until we hit our favorite subjects of interest.
+May 19,2014 - same old chat session but nothing new to share, until we hit our favorite subjects of interest.
 Not going further, that was the true birthdate of developing something great together for the first time.
-Our college was always famous for conduction east India's second largest tech festival which was already too overcrowded with adjectives for me to take any place in the core group.
-We knew we had nothing to boast of, still we were proud of zeal to search for the ultimatum.
+Our college was always famous for conducting the east India's second largest tech festival which was already too overcrowded with adjectives for me to take any place in the core group.
+We knew we had nothing to boast of, still we were proud of the zeal to search for the ultimatum.
 We decided, as we didn't have a science club, we would have one named "Boson".
 Why Boson?
-Silly to ask you - It was on the news.
+Silly to ask you - It was on the news that time.
 We approached our topper Amit, second topper Anannyo, my lab-partner next door Dipankar, Indraneel, Ayan, Chirantan and some more to form a group of Boson aspirants.
-At that time, I already succedded in have a peaceful friendship with Amit and Anannyo.
-Being lost in the same journey, both of them sympathised with our idea and we fooled to join us.
-We were never the populars, but somehow we made a bond with few teachers from our dear Physics dept.
+At that time, I already succedded in having a peaceful friendship with Amit and Anannyo.
+Being lost in the same journey, both of them sympathised with our idea and we fooled them to join us.
+We were never the populars, but somehow we made a bond with few teachers from our dear Physics dept and Mathematics dept.

 **Soon we started a monthly theme-based wall magazine and with that, we started our basic science group called "Boson".**